DamianMac/damianmac.github.io/_posts/2014-04-10-frameworks-just-say-no.md

 So the next time you hear about a need to build a framework before getting started on a project, you need to look at a couple of other options.

-1. Is this being built because your team can't actually get with the job because they can't get near the people who's problem they are trying to solve ?
+1. Is this being built because your team can't actually get with the job because they can't get near the people whose problem they are trying to solve ?
 Then fix that.
 2. Is this being built because your organisation won't allow software to be deployed and for iteration to happen ?
 Then fix that.
 3. Is this motivation because you think you can find a bunch of cheap devs and expect good software to be built ?
 Definitely fix that one, it's not going to work.